prisma/specs/schema/Readme.md

 | blog               | integer |
 | writer             | integer |

-For implicit many-to-many relations, you **must** include both `Blog.authors` and `Writer.blogs`.
+For implicit many-to-many relations, you **must** include both `Blog.author` and `Writer.blog`.
 If one of these fields is missing, Prisma will assume it's a
 **One-to-Many (1:N)** relationship.

 ##### Explicit Many-to-Many (M:N) Relationships